Collw/S.A.R.A-Assistant/README.md

 Feel free to contribute to the project by opening issues, suggesting improvements, or submitting pull requests.

 ## License
-This project is licensed under the [welabs TEAM Software Company](https://www.welabs.tech).
+Code and documentation Copyright © 2023 welabs TEAM Softwares Co.
+All rights reserved.
+S.A.RA Assistant is released under the MIT license.

 ---